mrc-ide/shiny_dide/README.md

 to your yaml.
 You should add a group to the bottom of the file too if none of the other groups look like what you want.
 Just list usernames that you'd like and we can sort out the rest later.

 **Let Rich know**: Create a pull request with your changes and tag `@richfitz` in the request, and let Rich know on slack too.
+Please [tick the box](https://help.github.com/articles/allowing-changes-to-a-pull-request-branch-created-from-a-fork/) that lets me edit your pull request as it makes things a bit easier.

 Join the `#shiny-server` channel on slack so that you are notified of changes.

 **What happens next?**: Rich will try and deploy your application and may request a few changes so that it deploys smoothly.